BarbyKelly/project-5/README.md

 - Set up restrictions, so User can not delete all 'Default Postage Information' and click on 'Update Information' when fields are left blank

 - Instead of displaying 'Thank You for shopping' when User clicks on previous Order, in Order History, would be nice to display: "Your Order nr ..."

+### Size options

+- Limited to Landscape style or Portrait style, instead of both options available like now
+- Image to reflect the size option that User has chosen, before they add the product into cart

+### Quantity

+- Message to pop up for User: "Minimum quantity 1", when User tries to reduce minimum quantity below 1
+- Alert to pop up: "Maximum quantity 50 per product", when User has quantity of 50 in insert box, and tries to click on upward arrow to quantity beyond 50

 [Back to Features](#features)